By Dr. A.J. Drenth

-There are two factors that combine to give us 16 unique personality types: 1) the functions comprising each type’s functional stack and 2) the hierarchical arrangement of those functions.
-Before considering the method for determining the functions in each type’s functional stack, we must first discuss the hierarchical ordering of the functional stack.
+There are two factors that combine to give us 16 unique personality types: 1) the functions comprising each type’s function stack and 2) the hierarchical arrangement of those functions.
+Before considering the method for determining the functions in each type’s function stack, we must first discuss the hierarchical ordering of the function stack.

 The dominant function represents the core strength or defining characteristic of each type.
 INFPs.
 When engrossed in activity that fully engages our dominant function, we tend to feel alert and alive, doing what we were “born to do.”
 The auxiliary function, which can also be well-developed and useful, might be viewed as the co-pilot or sidekick to the dominant.

-Here is the INTP’s functional stack, which we’ll use an example:
+Here is the INTP’s function stack, which we’ll use an example:

 Our first rule (or observation) is that the dominant function for extraverted types (e.g., ENTP) is always an extraverted function (e.g., Ne).
 Since extraverted functions are more readily observed from without, one can often discern the dominant function of an extravert simply by observing them.
 Because introverts’ dominant function is always introverted (e.g., Ni), it is largely concealed from outsiders.
 So what outsiders typically see from introverts is their auxiliary function.
 In other words, what one observes (from without) in an introvert is not their signature strength or “best self,” but what really amounts to their “second choice” (i.e., their second / auxiliary function).